Mandatory licensing - houses in multiple occupation

 The Vale of White Horse District Council has currently set the licence fee at:

-New HMO Licence Application - £720.00 (includes an application inspection and a check inspection)
+New HMO Licence Application - £720.00 (includes an application inspection and an interim check inspection).

-Renewal HMO Licence Application - £510.00 (includes an application inspection and a check inspection)
+Renewal HMO Licence Application - £510.00 (includes an application inspection and an interim check inspection)

 Additional inspection(s) requested by landlord - £150.00 (per inspection)